michael-collins/feeling-responsive/resources/index.md

 [Physically based material library](https://physicallybased.info/ "Physically Based"): A database of physically based values for CG artists

+### Realism Tips and techniques

+Will Gibbons put together an extensive list of ways to improve the realism of renders: [https://www.willgibbons.com/realistic-rendering/]()

 ### Textures and texture packs

 * [CC0 Textures](https://cc0textures.com/)